Williams–Boltzmann equation explained

 .

-The equation is described by a number density function
+The droplet/particle number density function for a

 fj(r,x,v,T,t)drdxdvdT